 Anyone who desires a change in the size or shape of the earlobes is a candidate for earlobe reduction or reshaping.
 The only absolute contraindication to the procedure is an ongoing or recent infection of the area, including an infected piercing.
 This would have to be completely resolved before the procedure in order to ensure appropriate healing.
-For gauged earlobes, the details of the procedure are somewhat different, and depend largely on the size and shape of the gauges in place.
+For gauged earlobes, the details of the procedure are somewhat different and depend largely on the size and shape of the gauges in place.
 For larger gauges, a complex rearrangement of the delicate earlobe skin is needed.
-Patients with a history of keloids or hypertrophic scars require special consideration.
+Patients with a history of hypertrophic scars require special consideration.
 Dr. Ransom would be happy to discuss this in detail during your consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.

 After the procedure, a protective dressing may be required overnight.
 When the dressing is removed, the treated earlobes may appear slightly puffy or swollen.
 Minimal bruising and redness can also occur, but significant swelling or pain should not.
 With appropriate activity restrictions, patients are typically able to return to school or work the next day, though earrings should not be worn for a week.